Roman Catholic Diocese of Christchurch

 Cathedral of the Blessed Sacrament, Christchurch in the early 20th century.

-The Roman Catholic Diocese of Christchurch (Dioecesis Christopolitana) is a suffragan diocese of the Archdiocese of Wellington.
+The Diocese of Christchurch (Dioecesis Christopolitana) is a Latin Catholic suffragan diocese of the Archdiocese of Wellington.
 Its cathedral and see city are located in Christchurch, the largest city in the South Island of New Zealand.
 It was formed on 5 May 1887 from a portion of the territory of the Diocese of Wellington, which was elevated to archdiocese later that same month.